 Cape Blanco Horse Camp lies on a southern Oregon headland that juts farther west into the Pacific Ocean than any point in the contiguous US except Cape Alava in Washington.
-The riding here is excellent, and the horse camp has all the amenities you want.
-Plus, the horse camp just got even nicer with the addition of brand new steel corrals.
+The riding here is excellent, and the horse camp has very nice amenities.

-All the facilities at Cape Blanco (including the lighthouse) are on top of the Cape Blanco headland, about 200 feet above the ocean.
-You can ride from the horse camp down to and along the dunes and the beach, where you can watch the surf roll in and gaze at the many haystack rocks that lie offshore.
+The horse camp and other facilities at Cape Blanco (including the lighthouse) are up on the Cape Blanco headland, about 200 feet above the ocean.
+You can ride from the horse camp down to the dunes and the beach, where you can watch the surf roll in and gaze at the many haystack rocks that lie offshore.

 You’ll find some nice loop trails in the forest as well, a welcome option on windy days.